SudoBrendan/k8s-vagrant/README.md

 Have an addition or an edit to contribute?
 Wonderful!
 Submit me an Issue or a PR! :) Please keep things relevant directly to the vagrant configurations or the labs.

+This repo uses a very-slightly modified [git-spell-check](https://github.com/mprpic/git-spell-check) pre-commit hook for validating spelling in `./labs/`.
+To issue commits to files there, you'll need to install `aspell` and an english dictionary, likely `aspell-en`.

 ## Credits